Stuycs-K/project03-final-10-liua-vuongm-yanj/DEVLOG.md

 fix some bugs due to merging code and differentiate client's transcripts using names instead of PID format code a bit better and document a little better

+### 2024-01-11 - attempted to implement multiple clients server connection
+- attempted to implement multiple clients server connection
+- it didn't work (server kept blocking and nothing was being received)

+### 2024-01-14 printed file transcription for 20 questions
+- print transcription at end regardless or win or loss

 ## Jiayu Yan

 ### 2024-01-02 - started basic proposal + assigned rules to each member